 Jean Hardesty-Prater, M.Ac.O.M., L.Ac., obtained her Master’s degree at the Oregon College of Oriental Medicine in 2000; at the same time she was certified as a teacher of Soaring Crane Qi Gong and certified by the National Acupuncture Detoxification Association (NADA).
 Since 2000, she has worked in both group and private practices in Asheville, Virginia, and Arizona, in traditional acupuncture clinic and community clinic settings.
 She was a faculty member and Dean of Admissions at the Arizona School of Acupuncture and Oriental Medicine and a substitute instructor at the Asian Institute for Medical Studies, in Tucson, AZ.
 Mrs. Hardesty has studied advanced pulse techniques of Dr. John Chen and Dr. Leon Hammer, acupuncture styles of Dr. Tan and Master Tung, and Classical Chinese Medicine with Jeffrey Yuen.
 She is certified with Acupuncturists Without Borders and was previously certified by NCCAOM as a continuing education instructor for Facial Renewal Acupuncture.
 Mrs. Hardesty earned a B.F.A. from Smith College in 1993 and has had a 13 year career in graphic design.
 She has been an Associate in Polarity Therapy since 1994.
 Her special interests are herbalism, essential oils, gemstones for healing, quantum physics, and Matrix Energetics.
 She currently has a private practice in Asheville.

 Jenna Hayworth, L.Ac., Dipl.
-O.M., Teaching Assistant, is the founder of Tri-Cities Acupuncture & Wellness, where she has practiced Chinese Medicine since graduating from Daoist Traditions in 2009.
+O.M.
+(NCCAOM), Teaching Assistant, is the founder of Tri-Cities Acupuncture & Wellness, where she has practiced Chinese Medicine since graduating from Daoist Traditions in 2009.
 Ms. Hayworth believes that education is the greatest gift that she can share with her clients, and she often speaks with community groups on the topics of nutrition and self-care.
 In addition, she is a frequent guest lecturer for the Mind-Body-Spirit Healing class at East Tennessee State University’s School of Nursing.
 Close ties to the academic community offer Ms. Hayworth the opportunity to guide and mentor new healthcare practitioners, as well as to cultivate her own knowledge of complementary and holistic medicine concepts.
-She is deeply honored to return to Daoist Traditions as a member of the faculty.

 Joshua Herr, Lic.
 Ac., M.S., pursued undergraduate studies at Warren Wilson College with interests in agriculture and natural science.
 He received his Master’s of Science in Acupuncture and Certificate in Herbal Medicine from Bastyr University in Seattle, Washington, in 2000.
 While studying at Bastyr, he managed and expanded the university’s medicinal herb garden, introducing over 80 species of Chinese medicinal plants.
 Mr. Herr completed this phase of his studies by traveling to Seoul, Korea, to study at Kyung Hee University.
 From 2000-2004, he provided health services in an integrated healing center in Seattle, WA, working collaboratively with other healthcare professionals.
 He moved to Asheville, NC in 2004 and became a faculty member at the Atlantic University of Chinese Medicine.
 In 2006, Mr. Herr joined the Chinese Acupuncture and Herbology Clinic and became an instructor at Daoist Traditions.
 He continues his studies in Chinese Medicine with Jeffrey Yuen and Dr. Richard Tan.